BurnedSausage/Stormlight-campaign/source/content/Locations/Alethkar/Minor houses of Alethkar/Talenar.md

 *Location*: Ancestral manor within [[Kholinar]]

 *Trade/Influence*: Known as armorers and lenders.
-They run forges that supply officers in the warcamps with fine, ornamented plate.
+They run forges that supply officers in the warcamps on the [[The Shattered Plains]] with fine, ornamented plate.
 They also provide loans with high interest to lesser families.

 *Reputation*: Respected for their craft, despised for their predatory money-lending.